SAtacker/satacker.github.io/content/posts/git intro/index.md

 Supposing we modify some files, we can update the index using `git add file_name`

-We can see what's to be committed using `git diff --cached`
+We can see what's to be committed using `git diff --cached` and a brief summary with `git status`

+## Branches

+pull,push